gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 ### Map-reduce: controlling shard completion order

 Three shard processors reach a barrier before the reduce phase.
-A bug in the reducer only triggers when shard C's partial results are merged before shard A's.
+A bug in the reducer only triggers when it merges shard C's partial results before shard A's.
 Force that ordering to write a regression test:

 ```python
 import blanket